MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 Besides through a module's input and output connectors, connections can also be established between parameters in the module's panel.

 {{<alert class="check" caption="Check">}}
-An exemplary usecase for a parameter connection is synchronization.
+An exemplary use case for a parameter connection is synchronization.
 Have a look [here](/tutorials/basicmechanisms/#TutorialParameterConnection).
 {{</alert>}}

 ### Macro Modules {#Macro_Modules}